-Senior Research Analyst Austin Palmer has over a half a decade experience testing home and health products ranging from electric toothbrushes to portable air conditioners.
+Senior Research Analyst Austin Palmer has over half a decade of experience testing home and health products ranging from electric toothbrushes to portable air conditioners.
 However, the recent birth of his child has perhaps given him a redoubled focus on products that promote quality sleep.
-While Senior Review Editor Nick Miley has been testing, reviewing, and writing about consumer product for over a decade, his background in scientific research made him best suited to vetting and collating the rapidly growing body of sleep and relaxation research that informed the team's analysis of weighted blankets.
+Senior Review Editor Maggie Nichols has been testing, reviewing, and writing about consumer products for nearly as long.
+Her background in scientific research makes her well-suited to vetting and collating the rapidly growing body of sleep and relaxation research that informed the team's analysis of weighted blankets.

 Analysis and Test Results

 In today's fast-paced world, it seems like we have a neverending stream of things to worry about and keep track of.
 Now, more than ever, we need good quality ways to unwind.
 Many people turn to the comforting feeling of being wrapped in a weighted blanket — but which to choose?
 By thoroughly testing every contender in our lineup, we take the guesswork out of finding the right blanket for your couch, chair, or bed.
 We evaluated each model across four separate metrics to gain a deep understanding of where each shines brightly or falls short.
 To dive deep into our detailed findings, read on.